HackMaster: Setting

 In 4th edition, the official setting of Hackmaster was Garweeze Wurld, a giant continent on the planet Aldrazar based on the notes of Jolly Blackburn.
 This has been developed in the Garweeze Wurld Atlas and Garweeze Wurld Gazetteer.
 Garweeze Wurld is about eight thousand miles across, circling much of the northern hemisphere of its planet.
 The continent is mapped based on forty-eight "sectors", each one thousand miles across.
 The continent reaches from the tropical band of Aldrazar to its Arctic Circle.
-The name Garweeze Wurld was a play on the name of the fictional creator of Hackmaster in Knights of the Dinner Table, Gary Jackson, who is himself a parody of both D&D creator Gary Gygax and Steve Jackson of Steve Jackson Games.
+The name Garweeze Wurld was a play on the name of the fictional creator of Hackmaster in Knights of the Dinner Table, Gary Jackson, who is himself a parody of both D&D co-creator Gary Gygax and Steve Jackson of Steve Jackson Games.

 In the 5th edition of the game, the setting has been switched to Kenzerco's "Kingdoms of Kalamar" (KoK) setting.
 KoK was originally developed as a D&D setting, and has been detailed in several supplements and adventures.
 Developers for Kenzerco have stated on their forums that the world will not be significantly altered for HM 5th.